haddersbadders/basic-longform-template/README.md

 </div>

 ```
-Noting the class name given e.g. "carousel".
+Noting the class name given e.g. **carousel**.
 Then initialise the carousel in index.js.

 ```
 $(document).ready(function(){